 What is “Means Testing?”

 Means testing was started with the 2005 amendments to the Bankruptcy Code.
 It was a formula designed to provide a more “mechanical” approach to determine who qualified to file under Chapter 7 as opposed to having to file under Chapter 13 and have a repayment plan.
 For those filing under Chapter 13, it also had the effect of determining how long the minimum term of their plan had to be and the amount of the payment under the plan.
 The idea was to provide a more strict, uniform approach.
 Unfortunately, it hasn’t always worked out that way and many exceptions to its strict use have been carved out.
-As your Criminal Defense Law Firm from Woburn, Massachusetts Contant Law will review your income and expenses to determine how it will affect you.
+As your Woburn Criminal Defense Law Firm, Contant Law, our lawyers will review your income and expenses to determine how it will affect you.

 The income we look at under “means testing” is your gross household income for the most recent 6 months.
 Because we look at the most recent 6 months, this rule is often used to the benefit of seasonal workers (many labor union jobs, teachers, landscapers, construction workers, etc.), whose higher level of income may not otherwise allow them to qualify to file under Chapter 7.
 The income we look at includes: